JordyCoolen/easyseq_covid19/README.md

 ## General info
 This github repository contains an automated pipeline dedicated to properly analyse the EasySeq SARS-CoV-2 (COVID-19) sequence sequencing data.
-All validation are done using 149 bp or 151 bp paired-end reads.
+Validated with 150/151 bp paired-end reads.

+Advice is to redownload the conda.tar.gz after each update to be sure that all conda environments are set in place.

 version 1 or 2 of the EasySeq RC-PCR SARS-CoV-2 WGS kit
 * Use version v0.5.2 of the github https://github.com/JordyCoolen/easyseq_covid19/releases/tag/v0.5.2

 version 3 of the EasySeq RC-PCR SARS-CoV-2 WGS kit
-* Use code version v0.6.0 and newer
+* Use code version v0.7.0 and newer
+* Implemented lofreq for variant calling which gives much more accurate calls in the report.
+Consensus output is mostly unaffected.

 In short:
 * Automated pipeline to analyse Illumina EasySeq COVID-19 samples to a variant report